StirlingLabs/Assimp.Net/README.md

 * **MacOS**
 	* x64 (Tested on MacOS 10.13 High Sierra)

 You may have to build and provide your own native binaries for a target platform that is not listed.
 If the library does not support a platform you are targeting, please let us know or contribute an implementation!
-The logic to dynmically load the native library is abstracted, so new platform implementations can easily be added.
+The logic to dynamically load the native library is abstracted, so new platform implementations can easily be added.

 ## Unity Users ##